shirinzadeh/shirinzadeh/README.md

 ![image](./github-image.jpg)
 ## Hi there 👋 I'm Tahmasib Shirinzadeh from Azerbaijan :azerbaijan:

-I work as a front-end developer more than 2 years of experience.
+I work as a front-end developer 3 years of experience.
 I discovered my passion for design and web development during university years.

 ### Skills: